RoeyTamano/RoeyTamano/README.md

 Here are some of the projects I've been working on:

-- **RoboCave**: A project aimed at developing a small vehicle to gather information in tunnels, enhancing safety for soldiers and civilians.
+- **🤖RoboCave**: A project aimed at developing a small vehicle to gather information in tunnels, enhancing safety for soldiers and civilians.
-- **EnergyApp**: is a web-based tool designed to help users track and calculate their household energy consumption in an intuitive and user-friendly way.
+- **🔋EnergyApp**: is a web-based tool designed to help users track and calculate their household energy consumption in an intuitive and user-friendly way.
-- **MedTrack**: An app that helps users manage their medication schedules and provides reminders.
+- **💊MedTrack**: An app that helps users manage their medication schedules and provides reminders.
-- **Leno Website**: A website designed to help users boost productivity and improve health.
+- **📱Leno Website**: A website designed to help users boost productivity and improve health.

 ## 📫 Contact Me